yamahigashi/MayaIntersectionMarker/README.md

-# Maya Intersection Marker (Pre ALPHA)
+# Maya Intersection Marker

 A plugin for Autodesk Maya that detects and visualizes mesh intersections in the viewport.
 ![Sample](https://github.com/yamahigashi/MayaIntersectionMarker/blob/doc/doc/Animation.gif)

-**This plugin is currently in the early stages of its development.
-While we strive to make it as stable and useful as possible, you may encounter issues while using it, including Maya potentially crashing.**

 ## Description

 The Maya Intersection Marker is a plugin designed to streamline the process of checking for mesh intersections or 'penetrations' in animations.
 By automatically detecting and visualizing these intersections within Maya's viewport, this plugin reduces the time and effort required to identify and resolve these issues, ensuring smoother animations and improved efficiency in your workflow.

 ## Features